Grace De La Rosa

 The scab on my surgery site must haven fallen off overnight.
 Now, there's this nasty looking flesh bubble.
 Hurts.
 Rubbed more bacitracin on it.
 Will let the doc look at it tomorrow.

 My husband's work - Christmas party is tonight.
 Can't make it.
 Too tired.
 Sleep is the only thing on my mind.
-The kids are over at hubby's XO's house -- our older child babysitting XO's daughter and our own little Andrew.
+The kids are over at hubby's XO's 9is immediate boss) house -- our older child, Armani, is babysitting XO's daughter along with our own little Andrew.
 Peace.
 Quiet.
 Good night.

 -----------------------------------